 Spice is a synthetic cannabinoid.
 Its use is popular in prisons and among homeless people, and it is believed to have resulted in 50 deaths in 2016.
 Spice is bad.
 It puts users into a psychotic state where they can be violent.
 Or it might result in unconsciousness.
 If police or prison officers or health professionals are called upon, public money is expended.

-Spice is bad.
-The amount of cannabinoid present is unknown.
+The amount of cannabinoids present in spice is unknown.
 There is little safety data and possibly none at all: spice is considerably more potent than regular cannabis – as much as one hundred times so in a test tube – and it has never been tested on animals, never mind humans.

 Why people like it